-Table 41 of this document gives the baseline building fan system brake horsepower.
+Table 46 of this document gives the baseline building fan system brake horsepower.
 The brake horsepower for the supply fan is this value times the supply fan ratio (see above).

-Supply Fan Static PressureApplicabilityAll fan systems, except those specified using the power-per-unit-flow methodDefinitionThe design static pressure for the supply fan.
-This is important for both fan electric energy usage and duct heat gain calculations.UnitsInches of water column (in.
-H20)Input RestrictionsAs designed.
-The design static pressure for the supply fan does not need to be specified if the supply fan brake horsepower (bhp) is specified.Baseline BuildingThe baseline building is defined by Table 45.
-This approach only works if the system has only a supply fan.
+Supply Fan Static Pressure

+Applicability All fan systems, except those specified using the power-per-unit-flow method usage and duct heat gain calculations.

+Definition The design static pressure for the supply fan.
+This is important for both fan electric energy the supply fan brake horsepower (bhp) is specified.

+Units Inches of water column (in.
+H_2O)

+Input Restrictions As designed.
+The design static pressure for the supply fan does not need to be specified if a supply fan.
 If return/exhaust fans are also present in the system, then the supply fan bhp needs to be calculated and divided amongst the supply, return, and exhaust fans.